Norwegian Army Lt. Gen. Yngve Odlo Visits 2d MAW

 Norwegian Army Lt.
-Gen. Yngve Odlo, Chief of Norwegian Joint Headquarters, center, speaks with Lt.
-Gen. William Jurney, commanding general, II Marine Expeditionary Force, left, and Maj.
+Gen. Yngve Odlo, Chief of the Norwegian Joint Headquarters, is provided a tour of 2d Marine Aircraft Wing squadrons with Lt.
+Gen. William Jurney, commanding general, II Marine Expeditionary Force, and Maj.
 Gen. Michael Cederholm, commanding general, 2d Marine Aircraft Wing, prior to Exercise Cold Response 2022, Bodø, Norway, March 12, 2022.
 The United States and Norway share a very close military relationship with a significant amount of Norwegians service members traveling to the United States each year for training and educational exchange programs under the longest-running military exchange partnership between any two nations.
 Exercise Cold Response '22 is a biennial Norwegian national readiness and defense exercise that takes place across Norway with participation from each of its military services, as well as from 26 additional North Atlantic Treaty Organization allied nations and regional partners.
-(U.S. Marine Corps photo by Cpl.
+(U.S. Marine Corps video by Cpl.
 Eric Ramirez)

 |Date Taken: